Football News, Transfer News, Rumours, Gossip, Latest & Live Scores

 Ever since their promotion back to the Premier League, few clubs have spent as much money as Nottingham Forest with their transfer fees alone crossing the £300 million mark.
 It saw the club breach the Premier League’s profitability and sustainability rules (PSR).
 That came at a cost with Forest deducted four points from their current season while Everton were deducted six.

-However, Forest, like Everton, appealed their decision and while the Toffees managed to reduce their deduction from 10 points to 6 points, Forest were yet to hear from the ruling.
-That has kept fans and critics alike in tension over the club’s future especially with them in a relegation battle.
-The club currently sit in 17th place on the league table, three points above the drop zone with two games left.
+However, Forest, like Everton, appealed their decision and while the Toffees managed to reduce their deduction from 10 points to 6 points, after Forest appealed the decision.
+PSR saga has kept fans and critics alike in tension over the club’s future, especially with them in a relegation battle.

 However, following their win over Sheffield United, reports had indicated that Forest had heard back from the appeals board and that their appeal was reportedly unsuccessful.
 The Premier League has now confirmed that via an official statement.
 Additionally, the Athletic have reported that the league handed the club a lower sentence, as it should have been a six point deduction.